Your EZ Search Guide to New Jersey Property Taxes

 Property taxes, or ad valorem taxes, are based on the property’s value.
 The standard in New Jersey is based on the market value.
 The state defines that as what a knowledgeable buyer would pay for that property if it was sold on October 1 of the pretax year assessment period.

 All counties assess property taxes at 100% of the assessed value.
-The local county, municipality, and school boards determine the owed tax amount- the millage rate.
+The local county, municipality, and school districts determine the owed tax amount, also known as the millage rate.

 New Jersey taxing districts

 The state is divided into 566 taxing districts.
 An equalization program ensures each taxing district is treated equitably within its county.
 This means county government operations and school funding costs are distributed proportionally.
-Each New Jersey county has specific equalization tables that demonstrate the breakdown.
+Each New Jersey county has specific equalization tables that demonstrate the breakdown for property owners.

-No property taxes go to the state, although a statewide Division of Taxation ensures all taxing boards stay compliant with the state’s regulations.
-The Division also assists with tax relief programs.
+No property taxes go to the state, although a statewide Division of Taxation ensures all taxing boards comply with state regulations.
+It also assists with property tax relief programs.

 New Jersey tax rates